 Out of the total workforce, the percentage of female worker was recorded at 43.3 % according to 2011 Census.
 Thus women's empowerment is critical to the process of the development.
 Bringing women into the mainstream of development is a major concern of the Government.
 Despite significant steps undertaken for protection of women's rights and promoting their welfare, the status of women continues to remain backward.
 The main cause for this is illiteracy and ignorance.
 In order to empower women and bring them into the mainstream, an enabling environment with requisite policies and programmes, institutional mechanisms at various levels and adequate financial resources has been created.
-The year 2001 was declared as the Women's Empowerment, the position of women has begun to change.
+The year 2001 was declared as the Women's Empowerment Year by the Government of India.
+With gradual spread of education and empowerment, the position of women has begun to change.

-9.12.1 Females Literacy Rate :
+9.12.1 Females Literacy Rate: